-The term visitation refers to that time given to the non-custodial parent to spend time with his or her children.
+The term visitation refers to the time given to the non-custodial parent to spend time with his or her children.
 The terms of visitation will be set out with a visitation schedule that specifies dates, times, and location parameters of when and where that parent is able to see the child.

 Both parents are subject to the custody and visitation schedule and legally must abide by it.
 Failing to do so can have serious consequences.
-In the case where the court believes that it is necessary for the child’s safety and wellbeing, the court may require supervised visitation.
+In the case where the court believes that it is necessary for the child’s safety and well-being, the court may require supervised visitation.

 Most custody concerns are dealt with through the normal hearing process which may take a certain amount of time.
-But there are times when one parent is concerned that the child is in imminent risk of being harmed or removed from the state.
+But there are times when one parent is concerned that the child is at imminent risk of being harmed or removed from the state.

 An emergency order, or ex parte order, is a temporary custody order that is initiated by that parent.
 A true emergency will then be streamlined in order to protect the safety of the child.